bdeetz/razor-server/CCDC_README.md

       rebuild the container using the instruction below, and restart the puppet-razor systemd service.

+NOTE: If you are using the CCDC virtual appliance, the appliance expects the first network interface to be a management network with DHCP.
+The second network interface is used for provisioning and expects to have a static IP configured.
+As shipped it is 192.168.94.3/24.
+If you need something else, update netplan and the bootstrap.ipxe and the boostrap.ipxe file mentioned above.
+These changes will require a rebuild of the container on the appliance using the process described below.

 ```
 # NOTE: You can skip this if you are working from the CCDC virtual appliance
 git clone https://github.com/bdeetz/razor-server.git